MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/feedback-items-notifications.md

 Perform these steps to review or modify notifications setup for an engagement.

 1. Click on the engagaments icon on the dashboard
-2. Open engagement from the list bu clicking on its name
+2. Open engagement from the list by clicking on its name
 3. Click **Notification** button
 4. Find *A work item I created is changed* in the list of available subscriptions
 5. Check **Subscribe** field if you would like to receive notifications for your feedback